 Harrison Frist is the Senior Vice President & President of naviHealth’s Provider Solutions group, where he is responsible for the operations and strategic direction of the health system, post-acute and software business.
-Prior to joining naviHealth in 2012, Harrison worked in Qingdao, China for Chinaco Healthcare Corporation (CHC), an international hospital operator.
-Previously, Harrison worked as an investment professional for The Carlyle Group’s Global Financial Services Fund and Goldman, Sachs & Co in Washington, D.C. and New York, respectively.
-Harrison received an A.B. degree in history from Princeton University and an M.B.A. from Harvard Business School.
-Harrison lives in Nashville with his wife, Ashley, and three children.
+Prior to joining naviHealth in 2012, Frist worked in Qingdao, China for Chinaco Healthcare Corporation (CHC), an international hospital operator.
+Previously, he worked as an investment professional for The Carlyle Group’s Global Financial Services Fund and Goldman, Sachs & Co in Washington, D.C. and New York, respectively.
+Frist received an AB degree in history from Princeton University and an MBA from Harvard Business School.
+He lives in Nashville with his wife, Ashley, and three children.
 He enjoys the outdoors, history, aviation and serves on the board of the Martha O’Bryan Center, which empowers children, youth and adults in poverty to transform their lives through work, education, employment and fellowship.

 W.L.
 Gray, Jr.